Last Updated: May 19, 2026

 Internal Parasites

-White, stringy feces and progressive weight loss despite normal feeding suggest internal parasites.
-This is more common in wild-caught specimens but can occur in tank-raised fish too.
-Metronidazole treats protozoan parasites like Hexamita, while praziquantel targets intestinal worms.
-Always quarantine new fish for at least two weeks.
+Stringy white feces and progressive weight loss despite normal appetite are the key signs.
+More common in wild-caught specimens, but possible in tank-raised fish too.
+Metronidazole treats protozoan parasites including Hexamita; praziquantel targets intestinal worms.
+Quarantine all new fish for at least two weeks before adding them to an established tank.

 Velvet Disease (Oodinium)

-Velvet presents as a fine, dusty gold or rust-colored coating on the body, often accompanied by fin clamping and rapid breathing.
-It progresses faster than ich and can be lethal if not treated quickly.
-Dim the lights (the parasite is photosynthetic), raise the temperature, and treat with copper-based medication.
-Early detection is crucial with velvet.
+Velvet presents as a fine gold or rust-colored dust on the body, usually accompanied by fin clamping and rapid breathing.
+It moves faster than ich and can be lethal without quick treatment.
+Dim the lights (the Oodinium parasite is photosynthetic), raise the temperature, and treat with copper-based medication.
+Early detection is critical – by the time velvet is obvious on the skin, it’s already progressed significantly.

 Common Mistakes to Avoid

-- Keeping in hard, alkaline water.
-While captive-bred fish are more tolerant, very hard water (above 15 dGH) and pH above 7.5 cause long-term health issues
+- Keeping with hard, alkaline water long-term.
+Captive-bred fish are more tolerant than wild-caught, but very hard water (above 15 dGH) and pH consistently above 7.5 create low-grade chronic stress over time.
+Soft water is not optional if you’re breeding.

 - Feeding only prepared foods.
-While captive-bred fish accept pellets, a diet without frozen or live foods will result in faded coloration and reduced vitality
+Captive-bred fish accept pellets, but a diet without frozen or live protein leads to faded color and reduced vitality within months.
+Variety in the diet shows up directly in the fish.

 Where to Buy

-Agassiz’s dwarf cichlids are one of the more commonly available Apistogramma species, and you can often find them at local fish stores with a decent cichlid selection.
-For specific color varieties (double red, fire red, gold), specialty retailers are your best bet.
-Flip Aquatics carries quality dwarf cichlids and is worth checking for availability, and Dan’s Fish is another reliable source for healthy, well-conditioned specimens.
+Agassiz’s dwarf cichlid is one of the more consistently available Apistogramma species.
+Local fish stores with decent cichlid sections often carry wild-type or basic color forms.
+For specific varieties – double red, fire red, gold – specialty retailers are more reliable.
+Flip Aquatics carries quality dwarf cichlids and is worth checking for current availability.
+Dan’s Fish is another dependable source for healthy, well-conditioned specimens.

 Frequently Asked Questions